-Many managers believe a PMO exists to assist projects and be a centralised administration function.
+Many managers believe a Project Office exists to assist projects and be a centralised administration function.
 However, endless reporting, reformatting and collation of data does little to improve the effectiveness of projects.
 The” Admin Only” approach might provide some minor improvements to the work load for project management.
 But does not change the organisation’s overall delivery effectiveness.

 As an alternative to the” Admin Only” approach, the PMO is ideally suited to collect useful information.
 This can be used to help to ensure projects are aligned to the organisation’s goals.
 Where such data is analysed in the right way, it can begin to form useful feedback loops to improve the delivery of projects in the future.
-This approach does not necessarily require the PMO to have in depth project management experience.
+This approach does not necessarily require staff to have in depth project management experience.
 But does require data analysis skills and the ability to effectively use all of the tools available to project and programme managers (spreadsheets, MS Project Plans, SharePoint, PowerPoint, Word etc.).